-Rather than a monthly subscription, the device typically comes with computer software and to access tracking data.
+Rather than a monthly subscription for a car tracking device, the GPS typically comes with computer software and to access tracking data.
 You plug the device into the USB port on your computer, and the software walks you through the rest.

 2. Diagnostic Port Trackers

 GPS tracking devices that plug into the diagnostic port of a car or truck aren’t as tiny as a magnetic tracker but are still small.